leeoooooooo/domain/intl.en-US/FAQ/Registration and Verification Issues/Domain registration FAQs.md

 If you really want to own a domain name that has already been registered by others, generally you can only negotiate with the current registrant of the domain name, and see if the registrant is willing to transfer the domain name to you.

-You can enter the domain name to view its current registrant through Alibaba Cloud WHOIS .
+You can enter the domain name to view its current registrant through [Alibaba Cloud WHOIS](https://www.alibabacloud.com/whois).

 ## Can I register multiple domain names for the same website? {#section_fsx_s2d_b2b .section}